workshopdemos/doggos-gse/README_BridgeForGit-Admin & Developer.md

 Commands:
 cd doggos-custXX/
-Replace XX with number in your User ID.
+Note: Replace XX with number in your User ID.

 git checkout main